GradleUp/shadow/README.md

    + Changed Maven Group ID to com.github.jengelman.gradle.plugins
    + Published artifact to JCenter
    + Upgraded to Gradle 1.10
+   + Main task renamed to be 'shadowJar' instead of 'shadow'.
+This was done so the task and extension namespace did not collide.
 + v0.7.4 - upgrade to Gradle 1.6 internally and remove use of deprecated methods.
 + v0.7.3 - fix bad method call in the AppendingTransformer
 + v0.7.2 - fix a bug that was preventing multiple includes/excludes in the artifactSet.
 Fix bug in filtering